rfo909/CFT/doc/Doc.md

 $ 2+3 | | | | =>x x | =>y y | _ _ _ |
 ```

-Yes, it returns 5.
+It returns 5.

 ## Result value from a code space

 All function bodies in CFT consist of one or more
 **code spaces**.
-The result value
+The return value
-from any such body is the return value from the last code space.
+from the function is the result from the last code space.

 ### Code space result value